Olivercomet/MorcuTool/readme.md

 ### MorcuTool

-A tool that opens MySims series .package archives.
+A tool that opens MySims series .package archives, which are slightly different to normal Sims archives (for which you may wish to use S3PE or S4PE).

-It currently supports packages from MySims, MySims Kingdom, Agents, and Skyheroes.
+It currently supports packages from Kingdom, Agents, and Skyheroes.
 You can then export the individual files stored in the archive. (or, in the case of Skyheroes, it dumps them all automatically)

-This program also converts MySims Skyheroes models to .obj.
-(You may have to set the deprecated radio button accordingly for this to work).
+This program is also capable of converting some, but not all Skyheroes character models to .obj.

 ### Usage notes

-Before extracting a MySims Agents package, it is strongly recommended that you load one of the game's vault files so that the filenames are correct.
+Before extracting an Agents package, it is strongly recommended that you load one of the game's vault files so that the filenames are correct.
 This option can be found under Utility > Load Vault.

 ### Special thanks